Okaloosa County DUI Manslaughter Attorney

 If you are accused of failing to render aid or leaving the scene of an accident while under the influence of alcohol or controlled substances, and there is a death as a result, the charges can be enhanced to a first degree felony, allowing the court to sentence you to up to 30 years in prison.

-What can an Okaloosa County DUI Manslaughter lawyer do for me?
+What can an Okaloosa County criminal lawyer do for me?

-If you have been charged with DUI Manslaughter in Okaloosa County and you are ready to put a professional criminal defense team to work for you, call Flaherty Defense Firm at (850) 243-6097 and schedule your free, confidential consultation.
+If you have been charged with DUI Manslaughter in Okaloosa County call Flaherty Defense Firm at (850) 243-6097 to schedule your free, confidential consultation.